Judge in LA delays until January decision on resentencing Menendez brothers

 “We miss those who are gone tremendously,” Baralt testified through tears.
 “But we miss the kids too.”

-Both aunts said they had kept in contact with the brothers, though they had not seen them.
+Both aunts said they had kept in contact with the brothers, though they had not seen them in person for years.

 The hearing lasted less than an hour.
 Mark Geragos, an attorney for the brothers, started to address the media outside the courthouse but he cut it short and walked off as journalists crowded him.